oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

 not originate at the authorization server, but a malicious third party (see Section 4.4.1.8. of {{RFC6819}} for details).
-Clients that have ensured that the authorization server supports the `code_challenge` parameter MAY rely the CSRF protection provided by that mechanism.
+Clients that have ensured that the authorization server supports the `code_challenge` parameter MAY rely on the CSRF protection provided by that mechanism.
 In OpenID Connect flows, validating the `nonce` parameter provides CSRF protection.
 Otherwise, one-time use CSRF tokens carried in the `state` parameter that are securely bound to the user agent MUST be used for CSRF protection (see